Shachi-Mittal-Lab/nuclear_segmentation/README.md

 Brief description of some of the platforms above:

 - <b>CellProfiler</b> is an open-source system for flexible and varying modes of cell-based image analysis.
 Nuclear segmentation in CellProfiler is performed by classical techniques of thresholding followed by object detection, including algorithms for declumping nuclei that are touching via watershed.
-Our Fiji pipeline is similar to another multiplex study that performs segmentation on DAPI images.

 - <b>QuPath</b> is an open-source bioimage analysis software designed for digital pathology and whole slide image analysis.
 It offers algorithms that provide in-built solutions to various workflows, including cell segmentation.
 QuPath’s cell detection algorithm is an intricate, custom one that uses ImageJ as a library for standard image processing operations like thresholding, watershed, and morphological reconstructions.